 If You Are Retiring: One Rule Of Thumb

-One good rule of thumb that can help simplify the decision about whether to do a rollover when you are retiring is that the larger your company and 401k plan, the cheaper and better it probably is.
-If you work for a large company, you can see where your plan ranks at www.brightscope.com.
+One good rule of thumb that can help simplify the decision about whether to do an IRA rollover when you are retiring: The larger your company and 401(k) plan, the cheaper and better it probably is.
+If you work for a large company, you can see where your plan ranks at Brightscope.com.

-If you are retiring now, have one large 401k, work for a company with a good plan, and don’t mind managing your own finances, give serious consideration to leaving the money where it is.
+If you are retiring now from a company with a superior plan and have just one large 401(k), give serious consideration to leaving the money where it is.